Full Teaching Professor

 B.A., summa cum laude, Chemical Engineering and Biochemistry, Rice University (1990)

 Since joining Rice in 1999, Ann Saterbak has worked with faculty members from the department to broaden bioengineering education and build nationally recognized, state-of-the-art undergraduate laboratories in experimentation and laboratory instruction.
-As a result of her efforts, she won the Robert G. Quinn Award (2007) and the Theo Pilkington Outstanding Educator Award (2013) by the American Society for Engineering Education (ASEE), the George R. Brown Prize for Excellence in Teaching (2011) and the George R. Brown Award for Superior Teaching (2013) by the Association of Rice Alumni, and the Department of Bioengineering Teaching Award (2012).
+As a result of her efforts, she won the Robert G. Quinn Award (2007) and the Theo Pilkington Outstanding Educator Award (2013) by the American Society for Engineering Education (ASEE), the George R. Brown Prize for Excellence in Teaching (2011), the Department of Bioengineering Teaching Award (2012), the George R. Brown Award for Superior Teaching (2013) by the Association of Rice Alumni, and the Nicolas Salgo Distinguished Teacher Award (2015), which is Rice's oldest teaching award.
+It is given annually by the Salgo-Noren Foundation.

 In building the department’s undergraduate laboratory, Saterbak applied four years of industry experience working at the Shell Development Company.
 She has implemented new pedagogical methods and teaching standards to broaden students’ problem solving skills, scientific and technological literacy through real-world problems, inquiry-based learning, and hands-on experiences.
 Saterbak has developed laboratory courses in tissue culture, tissue engineering, bioprocessing, systems physiology, and mechanical testing.
 She has also developed laboratory objectives and assessment tools for laboratory courses in the George R. Brown School of Engineering and Wiess School of Natural Sciences.